Corn ‘n’ Squash Quesadillas

 - Grill corn, covered, over medium heat for 10 minutes; turn.
 Place the squash, onion and jalapenos on grill; cover and cook for 5-6 minutes on each side.
 When vegetables are cool enough to handle, remove corn from the cobs, chop the squash and onion, and seed and chop the jalapenos.
 Place in a large bowl.

 - Stir in the basil, oregano, garlic, salt and cumin.
 Place 1/2 cup filling on one side of each tortilla; sprinkle with cheese.
 Fold tortillas over filling.
-On a griddle or large skillet, cook quesadillas in oil over medium heat for 1-2 minutes on each side or until heated through.
+In a large cast-iron skillet or griddle, cook quesadillas in oil over medium heat until heated through, 1-2 minutes on each side.
 Cut into wedges.
-Yield: 6 servings.

-Originally published as Corn 'n' Squash Quesadillas in Taste of Home August/September 2005, p58
+Originally published as Grilled Corn and Squash Quesadillas in Taste of Home August/September 2005

 My sister and I loved this recipe.
 The two of us ate almost the entire batch the first time we made it!
 I mix up the filling ahead of time so it's a quick meal when we are in a hurry.